 If a veteran is receiving treatment from a VA facility for a service-connected disability, and the treatment makes that disability worse or creates a secondary condition, the veteran does not have to file a Section 1151 claim.
 Instead, the veteran can simply request an increase in compensation benefits or make a new claim for the secondary condition under normal disability compensation procedures.

-In most cases, to obtain compensation, a veteran must be able to show that, but for the accident or fault on the part of the VA, the injury would not have occurred.
+In most cases, to obtain compensation, a veteran must be able to show that the injury would not have occurred but for the accident or fault on the part of the VA.

 Injuries (or deaths) caused at vocational facilities or VA compensated work therapy (CWT) programs require less proof that those occurring at a VA inpatient or outpatient clinic or hospital.
 All that is required for these injuries is to show that the VA training, rehabilitation services, or CWT caused the injury.